 Data & Research

 Reviewing, gathering and obtaining data to help determine root causes of issues surrounding American Indians and Alaska Natives who have gone missing, as well as American Indians and Alaska Natives who have been murdered, is one of the critical pieces of Operation Lady Justice; this is currently being done with federal partners and the results will be published as available.
 Some of this work is currently being done by state or Tribal task forces, and is contained within their reports.
 Links to those reports are available in the Task Force section below.
+Learn about Tribal and state task forces and efforts in this fact sheet.

 - Read a quick reference guide of federal and nongovernmental databases that house data on missing or murdered Indigenous people.